-Check out the American Association of Orthodontists’ Donated Orthodontic Services, which provides orthodontic care to underserved children who don’t have insurance coverage or can’t qualify for other assistance.
+Check out the American Association of Orthodontists’ Donated Orthodontic Services program, which provides orthodontic care to underserved children who don’t have insurance coverage or can’t qualify for other assistance.
 It serves residents of nine states: Illinois, Indiana, Kansas, New Jersey, Rhode Island, Tennessee, Virginia, North Carolina and Michigan.

 The Dental Lifeline Network’s national Donated Dental Services program gives free, comprehensive dental treatment to people who have a disability, are elderly or are medically fragile.
 Braces may be included.
 Here is information on eligibility and how to apply.

-The AAO also lists other subsidized programs that may include orthodontics and provides a link to programs by state.
+The AAO also lists other subsidized programs that may include orthodontic care and provides a link to programs by state.

 3. Evaluate your insurance

-If you have dental insurance, check your policy and see if orthodontics are covered, partially or at all.
+If you have dental insurance, check your policy and see if orthodontic treatment is covered, partially or at all.
 In rare cases, the insurer may pay up to half the cost, and more are willing to pay a quarter.

 5. Dental schools

 Many dental schools offer services similar to private practices, and some do it for a third less than local orthodontists.
 While the students are not the most experienced, they do have extensive training (orthodontics is a specialty that requires years of training beyond dental school) and are supervised by professional orthodontists.
-AAO has a list of accredited orthodontic programs in each U.S. state and Canadian province.
+The AAO has a list of accredited orthodontic programs in each U.S. state and Canadian province.

-Sometimes dental rates are fixed – the doctors do need to pay for the pricey specialized equipment and maintain a staff.
+Sometimes rates for orthodontic treatment are fixed – the doctors do need to pay for the pricey specialized equipment and maintain a staff.
 But you won’t know until you ask, and you may find an orthodontist who’s more flexible than you expected, especially if you can explain your financial difficulties.